Eleanor McEvoy: 2011–2014

 If You Leave...
-McEvoy's tenth studio album was released 6 May 2013.
+McEvoy's tenth studio album was released on 6 May 2013.
 It features eight new songs and four interpretations including "God Only Knows", "True Colors", and "Lift The Wings" from Riverdance.
 Said McEvoy, "I'd been listening to a lot of 60s albums, Stones, Beatles, Beach Boys stuff like that and it was with the spirit of those albums in my musical soul that I entered the studio."

 "STUFF" McEvoy's eleventh studio album, was released on 21 March 2014.
 The tracks on the album were compiled to meet the requests from fans for songs they couldn't find elsewhere.
-McEvoy chose the songs from her collection of single mixes, audiophile tracks, and songs written and performed on other artists records.
+McEvoy chose the songs from her collection of single mixes, audiophile tracks, and songs written and performed on other artists' records.
 McEvoy then went into the studio to record tracks that weren't found in her collection.
 After all songs were recorded the entire album was re-mastered.

 2015–present

 Naked Music is McEvoy's twelfth studio album, recorded at the Grange Studio in Norfolk, UK.
-McEvoy recorded the tracks by "studio-performing", in other words, playing the songs as she would in a live performance.
-The album's concept was partially inspired by a painting entitled 'Champagne Sheila' by Chris Gollon, and the cover artwork features four of his paintings.
-In January 2016 in association with IAP Fine Art, the album was launched in London, in an exhibition of Gollon's paintings inspired by the album's songs.
-Later the same year NAKED MUSIC: The Songbook was published by Hot Press, documenting the association and collaboration, the songs and the paintings they inspired, with text and interviews by Jackie Hayden.
-One of the songs on the album, Eleanor McEvoy co-wrote with Lloyd Cole entitled 'Dreaming of Leaving', which then inspired a painting by Chris Gollon 'Dreaming of Leaving (I)', which was featured inside the album cover.
-This painting in turn inspired McEvoy to write the song 'Gimme Some Wine', which she wrote for and dedicated to Chris Gollon.
-This unusual and ongoing experiment in artistic 'boundary crossing' proved very fruitful, as songs inspired paintings, which in turn inspired songs that inspired paintings.
-Chris Gollon responded to the song 'Gimme Some Wine' by painting 23 works, some on paper, some on canvas, and they were his last great series of paintings before his untimely death in April 2017.
-They were first exhibited at IAP Fine Art in Monmouth in the 'Gimme Some Wine' exhibition, with Eleanor McEvoy performing the song that inspired them at the private view.

-In 2017 McEvoy was appointed Chairperson of the Irish Music Rights Organisation (IMRO).'